Need Help? Just Ask.

 This is the main legislation in Ireland which looks after health and safety in the workplace.
 The Act outlines the duties of both the employer and employee when it comes to prioritising the wellbeing of staff while carrying out their work and ensuring that they do not act in a negligent manner throughout the course of their work.

 One type of machinery that is used in a warehouse is a powered pallet truck and is used for transporting pallets from one location to another.
-It should only be used by a trained employee as an unsupervised, inexperienced person may cause an accident or injury to themselves or others surrounding them.
+It should only be used by a trained employee as an unsupervised, inexperienced person may cause an accident or injury to themselves or others.

 Training should provide the operator with knowledge of: